ciankc/REMtrack/README.md

 The raw data can be viewed at the following [DropBox link](https://www.dropbox.com/sh/2fkjsiwpo1naz6q/AABdRBSJ_QOWfcs7xz8bPXx7a?dl=0).
 Pulse data is collected and recorded with every heartbeat.
 Source code was adapted from the manufacturer to output the desired values, making use of the microcontroller's interrupt routines to send data at the correct times.
 IMU data is cross-referenced with the accelerometer and gyroscope readings from the Muse headband to filter out head movements and other large motions.
 IMU motion data is recorder every 500 ms, which provides enough data to create a significant amount of training samples for the neural network.

 #### Labeled Data/Ground Truth
 The iOS application Muse Monitor was used to gain access to the raw EEG data.
 After data collection was completed for the night, the EEG brainwaves, gyroscope, accelerometer, and RAW data was uploaded to Dropbox.
-From there, the data was inspected to identify REM cycles.
+From there, the data was inspected to identify REM sleep.
 We will be looking for alpha, delta, and theta waves (in that order) which will then lead to the beginning of REM sleep -- a pattern with “sawtooth waves" that are low voltage, random, and fast (3).
 The timestamps from the Muse data is used to label IMU and pulse data on the to provide the basis for supervised learning.
 Here is an example of one night's data collection.
 We can identify 2 periods of REM sleep -- between 3:30AM and 3:40AM, and 5:15AM and 5:35AM.
 Notice the spike in theta waves before the differnt waves seem to come together indicating a sawtooth pattern.

 <img src="images/muse.png" alt="muse" class="inline"/>